 To what extent do you think people of different races and sexual orientations mix socially?

-How would you describe the Black community at RPI?
-How strong is it?
+How would you describe the student body?

 To what extent do people in Greek life and not in Greek life mix socially?

 I would say pretty well.
 I know a lot of people in Greek life who have a lot of friends who are not, as well as people in Greek life that are very close to the people in their organization, so I think that there’s a pretty good overlap.